 GET ME THERE: Virgin Trains East Coast offer regular services to Berwick-upon-Tweed from London Kings Cross.
 The trip takes around three-and-a-half hours.
 Single Standard class fares start from £23 one-way, while the same trip in First Class is from £57.50, including complimentary food, drink and WiFi.
 It takes around six hours to drive to Northumberland from London, but consider car hire from the Berwick-based East Coast Rental, which starts from £43 a day.
 Once in Northumberland, the A1 is the main road you will need to follow to get around.

-FIND OUT MORE: For more dog-friendly ideas and inspiration when it comes to visiting Northumberland, click here.
+FIND OUT MORE: Visit the official tourism website for more ideas and inspiration when it comes to dog-friendly Northumberland.